raechill95/SELUGandT/_episodes/15-BigDataTransfer.md

+---
+title: Reading and Writing Genomic Data
+teaching: 120
+exercises: 0
+questions:
+- "How can I safely move large data files?"
+- "How can compression algorithms be used to increase data integrity?"
+- "What is in my genomic data anyway?"
+---

 ## Downloading and Checking Big Data

 For today, we will briefly practice obtaining, unzipping, and checking large data files.
 Large data files pose unique challenges.
 They take a long time to copy, which leaves them vulnerable to corruption.
 Corruption simply means some part of the file has been written incorrectly.
 If you are, for example, moving a file between two different computers, and you lose internet, the file may terminate early, or have disjunct parts where copying resumed.
 Today, we will cover transferring files safely, and checking that they have arrived whole.